 6. Neti-potting: Ahh, the dreaded neti pot!
 Simply Saline ® Allergy & Sinus Relief to the rescue!
 With its easy misting bottle, I find it takes the guess work out of neti-potting.
 A 3 percent saline solution helps dry out a runny nose and flushes out allergens.

-6. Inhale steam with essential oils: Bring water to a boil in a saucepan and then turn off the heat.
-Place 4 drops eucalyptus oil, 1 to 2 drops tea tree oil, and 3 drops rosemary essential oil.
-Drape a large towel over your head and inhale deeply.
+7. Steaming with essential oils: Bring water to a boil in a pot, turn off the heat.
+Add four drops of eucalyptus oil, two drops of tea tree oil and three drops of rosemary essential oil.
+Drape a large towel over your head, lean over the pot and inhale deeply.
 Alternatively, add the oils with water to a mister then spray in the air while taking a steaming hot shower and breathing deeply.

 More from ecomii:

 Midnight Snack Attack or Night Eating Disorder?